The effective field theory of K-mouflage: Effective field theory

-\ee This gives the full nonlinear K-mouflage action in terms of the scalar field $\pi$.
+\ee This gives the full nonlinear K-mouflage action in terms of the scalar field $\pi$ in the general coordinate system $({\bf x},\tau)$.
+In the appendix~\ref{app:S2-def}, we analyse the action at second order in $\pi$, using the conformal Newtonian gauge for the metric $g_{\mu\nu}$.

 Because the scalar field $\pi$ has been re-introduced through the unitary gauge effective action (\ref{S-J-unit1}) and the Stueckelberg trick (\ref{Stueckelberg}), which have a very general scope but are not specifically devised for K-mouflage models, the action (\ref{S-pi-J}) is significantly more complex than the original action (\ref{S-def}).
 In particular, the scalar field $\pi$ is not identical to the original scalar field $\varphi$, though at linear level it corresponds to $\delta\varphi$.

 The explicit expression (\ref{S-pi-J}) suggests that it may be difficult to extend the effective field theory analysis to high perturbative orders, unless one can perform some field redefinitions within specific classes of models, as even simple models such as K-mouflage give rise to many terms as one expand in $\pi$.
 On the other hand, effective field theories are mainly used to study the linear regime or low orders of perturbation theory for which the number of terms is reasonable.